Corporate Social Responsibility

 By caring for our residents

 Our objective is to sustain, wherever possible, the continuing independence of our residents and to provide them with the optimum level of choice and dignity in meeting their particular needs.
 In this way we aim to enable them to have the best possible quality of life consistent with their age and health.
 We are ever alert to the changing needs of our residents, helping to tailor services and support to individual circumstances.
-To achieve this objective we provide a continuum of accommodation – with services to match – ranging from specialist independent living to extra care, nursing and dementia units, as well as convalescent, respite and rehabilitation facilities in a number of locations.
-Care services are managed and delivered by our care specialist partners HC-One.
-We develop a built environment within which our staff are able to optimise the choice of services and living arrangements for each individual resident.
+To achieve this objective we provide a range of accommodation – with services to match, including bespoke care options as well as a range of amenities and wellbeing facilites in a built environment within which our staff can provide chouce and flexibility.

 Care services are professionally regulated and managed by our specialist care partners who work closely with the Care Quality Commission (“CQC”) and their inspectors, Social Services Teams, Safeguarding of Vulnerable Adults Teams, Environmental Health Officers, Fire Safety Inspectors and others concerned with the welfare of residents and staff.

-Formally measuring the wellbeing of residents is not possible but we are heartened by the many individual instances that demonstrate the value of the retirement village concept and the continuum of care to which we have referred.
+Regular surveys consistently show that residents highlight how ‘moving to the village had made their life easier and that they had access to the right level of support’.
 The health and spirit of many new residents improves following their arrival at our villages and they enjoy an enhanced life quality and expectancy when compared to their peers in the population as a whole.
 Our residents boast several centenarians among their number.